Get a free, no obligation personal loan quote with rates as low as 9.90%

 Why Does My Credit Score Differ With Different Banks?

-In Canada, everyone has multiple credit scores for a few reasons.
-There are a variety of reasons why this occurs.
+In Canada, everyone has multiple credit scores for a few reasons:

 Some Lenders Don’t Report To Both Bureaus

-In Canada, there are two major credit bureaus, TransUnion and Equifax.
-But not every lender necessarily reports their information on borrowers to both of these entities.
+In Canada, there are two major credit bureaus: TransUnion and Equifax.
+However, not every lender necessarily reports their information about borrowers to both of these entities.
 Some may report to one or the other, while others may not report at all.
+Because of this, your credit score with one credit bureau may differ slightly from your score with the other.

 Different Credit Scoring Models